 1. How to grow spinach: Plant spinach at the right time

-Spinach can be grown in almost any climate if grown at the right time.
-Spinach grows best in temperatures between 25°F and 75°F. In cold winter areas, plant spinach as soon as the soil can be worked.
-Spinach needs about 6 weeks of cool weather from seed to harvest, and it will withstand a moderate frost.
+Spinach can be grown in almost any climate at the right time.
+It grows best in temperatures between 25ยฐF and 75ยฐF (-3.9ยฐC and 23.9ยฐC).
+In cold winter areas, plant spinach as soon as the soil can be worked.
+From seed to harvest, spinach needs about six weeks of cool weather, and it will withstand a moderate frost.

 Wondering how to grow spinach in Arizona?
 In warm climates like the low desert of Arizona, spinach grows during the cooler months.